-The Statement of Federal Land Payments (Statement) was prepared on the basis of cash disbursements that the State of Arizona made to qualified local governmental subdivisions during the period October 1, 2013 through September 30, 2014, under 31 USC 6901 et seq, which is a comprehensive basis of accounting other than U.S. generally accepted accounting principles.
-This report is prepared in accordance with the provisions of the October 16, 1978, Comptroller General of the United States Decision B-167553.
-The amounts reported on this statement include only the monies the counties retained during the period October 1, 2013 through September 30, 2014.
+The Statement of Federal Land Payments (Statement) was prepared on the basis of cash disbursements that the State of Arizona made to qualified local governmental subdivisions during the period October 1, 2014 through September 30, 2015, under 31 USC 6901 et seq., and is prepared in accordance with the provisions of the October 16, 1978, Comptroller General of the United States Decision B-167553.
+The amounts reported on this Statement include only the monies the counties retained during the period October 1, 2014 through September 30, 2015.